Transformation through Journalism, Media & Visual Art

-I am the founder of "SOME PEOPLE," the Not-for-Profit organization and multiverse channel that examines the people, processes and systems that constitute the maintenance of, and barriers to, health.
+I am the founder and executive director of "SOME PEOPLE," the organization and multiverse channel that examines the people, processes and systems that constitute the maintenance of, and barriers to, health.
 My areas of expertise are White Collar Healthcare Crime, Best Practice, Quality of Care, Universal Healthcare policy, Fear of Reprisal-Free Cultures and Do No Harm business ethics.

-From 1999 to 2023 I owned UNSPUN Consulting and Productions.
+Since 1999, I have own UNSPUN Consulting and Productions.
 I have led global multimedia teams and collaborated with bureaus and verticals around the world, including data, investigative, documentary and photojournalism, to produce in-depth narratives, top-tier accountability journalism, visually-impactful essays and high-caliber storytelling across multiverse platforms.
-I work with an international network of high performing journalists, producers, policy leaders and artists to improve Public Health policy through visual story telling, reporting and live events
+I work with an international network of high performing investigative journalists, editors and producers to expose Harm-for-Profit.

-During my early career I worked for Harper’s Magazine (internship), National Public Radio (Washington, D.C.), Chicago Tribune books division, and Kartemquin Films.
+During my early career I worked for Harper’s Magazine (internship), National Public Radio (Washington, D.C.) and Kartemquin Films.
 More recently, I was the Director of Global Business Development and Special Projects for VII Photo Agency in New York.
+Since 2013, I have lectured and consulted on standards and practices, ethics, and best practice in journalism and visual storytelling.

 I am a member of the USC Annenberg Center for Health Journalism and a graduate of Benet Academy College Prep and Loyola University Chicago.